Rrantisi/ReadMe-Books-App/README.md

 - On the books page, you'll be able to navigate through major coding languages categories.
 - Each category, when clicked, will fetch 10 books related to that subject.
 #### Looking for something else?
-- You can use the Search page to search OR select a category option from the drop-down menu and check out the results.
+- You can access the Search page to search OR select an option from the drop-down menu and check out the book results.
 - Each book displayed in our app is clickable.
 Once clicked, you can view more details about the book and will also have the option to preview the book.

 ![ReadMe-App](/src/images/1.png)